openshift-labs/cloud-native-guides/vertx.md

 ]
 ~~~

+Note that the JSON response aggregates responses fro Catalog and Inventory services and
-Note that the inventory info for each product is available within the same JSON object.
+the inventory info for each product is available within the same JSON object.

 Stop all services by pressing `CTRL-C` in the terminal windows.